solana-labs/solana/docs/src/implemented-proposals/tower-bft.md

 ### Fork Choice

-Fork choice is how validators determine which fork to vote on given multiple concurrent forks.
-Fork weights are based on the latest votes made by the validator set, and validators vote on the "heaviest" such fork.
+Fork choice is how each validator determines which fork to vote on when multiple concurrent forks exist.
+Forks are weighted are based on the latest votes made by the validator set, and individual validators then vote on the "heaviest" such fork.

 Given the view of a single validator `i`: